Ultratight confinement of atoms in a Rydberg empowered optical lattice

 The main source of {\it decoherence} in the proposed lattice is the spontaneous emission from the intermediate state.
 Rydberg interaction disturbs individual atom's dark state, populating the intermediate state $|p\rangle$, and hence increases the loss rate per atom $\Gamma=\text{Tr}[{\rho}_{i} (\gamma_p {\sigma}_{pp}+\gamma_e {\sigma}_{ee})]$ at the trapping potential teeth.
-The loss rate spatial profile follows the interaction profile $\gamma_p U_{i,j}(x_1,x_2)/\Delta$ since at the resonance points the doubly excited states in the third subspace Eq.~\ref{Eq_S3} would get in resonance with the laser and enhance the population of the short lived $p$ states.
+The loss rate spatial profile, $\gamma_p U_{i,j}(x_1,x_2)/\Delta$, follows the interaction profile.
+This is because, at the trapping points, the doubly excited states in the third subspace presented in Eq.~\ref{Eq_S3} would get in resonance with the laser and enhance the population of the short-lived $p$ states.

 The maximum loss for a given $\Omega_2(x)$ profile could be controlled by adjusting the intensity of $\Omega_1$ laser.
-The scale of trap depth for two atoms located within the soft-core is plotted in Fig.~\ref{Fig4}a as a function of $\Omega_{2c}$ for the constant scattering rate of 1Hz at the center of the trap site.
-The interaction-to-loss ratio enhances by applying stronger laser driving of $\Omega_{2c}$.
+The scale of trap depth for two atoms located within the soft-core is plotted in Fig.~\ref{Fig5}a as a function of $\Delta$ for the maximum scattering rate of 1Hz in the pair interaction.
+The interaction-to-loss ratio is enhanced by applying stronger laser driving of $\Omega_{2}$.
 Having $N$ single-atom-occupied trapping sites within the $\pm R_c$ interaction distance, the trapping potential experienced by an atom would add up to $NU_0$.
-In a case study, considering the lattice constant of $\lambda/2$, dressing ground state atoms to $\ket{5s100s\, ^3S_1}$ with $\Omega_{2c}/2\pi=10$MHz and limiting the loss rate per atom to 1Hz, the collective trapping potential experienced by a single atom in 1D (3D) lattice interacting by neighboring sites within the soft-core would be $N_{1D}U_0=77$kHz, ($N_{3D}U_0$=37MHz).
-The benign effects of other decoherence sources are discussed in the Supp.